harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/aws/asg-tutorial.md

 Here's a summary of how Harness deploys new ASG versions:

 1. First deployment:
    1. Harness takes the launch template and ASG configuration files you provide and creates a new ASG and its instances in your AWS account and region.
+Harness creates a new launch template with name same as the ASG name and that launch template is applied to the new ASG.
 2. Subsequent deployments:
    1. Harness creates a new version of the launch template.
    2. Harness uses the new version of the launch template & other configurations to update the ASG.
-For example, if you also increased the desired capacity (`desiredCapacity`) for the ASG in your ASG configuration file, Harness will create a new version of the ASG with the new desired capacity.
+For example, if you also increased the desired capacity (`desiredCapacity`) for the ASG in your ASG configuration file, Harness will create a new version of the ASG with the new desired capacity & new launch template version.
    3. Instance refresh is triggered (a rolling replacement of all or some instances in the ASG).

 Notes: